Zoonotic diseases in Australia: want some real viral content?

 “Public health units work closely with clinical services to make sure they know what’s coming and how to respond to it.
 They also guide government responses and public education activities.
 My colleagues have been working 10-hour days, 6 days a week for months with little increase in their staffing levels.”

-Associate Professor Reid’s particular focus is ‘zoonotic’ diseases – those that jump from animals to humans.
-Currently, 75 per cent of emerging diseases are zoonotic but, despite unprecedented global shutdowns, he says COVID-19 isn’t the most severe example.
+A zoonotic disease is one that jumps from animals to humans.
+Currently, 75% of emerging diseases are zoonotic diseases.
+But despite unprecedented global shutdowns, Simon says COVID-19 isn’t the most severe example.

-“Middle Eastern Respiratory Syndrome (MERS) is around 80 per cent fatal but not highly infectious.
+“Middle Eastern Respiratory Syndrome (MERS) is around 80% fatal but not highly infectious.
 Bird Flu (H5N1) is also highly fatal but is hard to catch,” he says.

-“The worst-case scenario would be something as infectious as measles with a fatality rate above 10 per cent.
-The numbers become rather scary.”
+“The worst-case scenario would be something as infectious as measles with a fatality rate above 10%.
+The numbers become rather scary.

-Associate Professor Reid says public health has often been invisible to the general public as it is not a patient-facing area of work.
-However, he hopes the COVID-19 response will attract more students and researchers to the field, as their work will continue long after the current pandemic is resolved.
+Simon believes public health has often been invisible to the general public as it's not a patient-facing area of work.
+However, he hopes the COVID-19 response will attract more students and researchers to the field, as their work on zoonotic diseases will continue long after the current pandemic is resolved.

-Associate Professor Reid says a key focus for UQ’s School of Public Health is the relationship between our complex agricultural and food production systems and zoonotic diseases, or 'One Health'.
+He says a key focus for UQ’s School of Public Health is the relationship between our complex agricultural and food production systems and emerging zoonotic diseases, or 'One Health'.

 “There must be ways we can resolve the risks, so people can express their cultural preferences as well as protect themselves and their communities.”

-Associate Professor Reid says courses through UQ’s School of Public Health have an emphasis on understanding context, problem-solving, and responding to industry demands.
+Simon thinks courses through UQ’s School of Public Health have an emphasis on understanding context, problem solving and responding to industry demands.
 Both undergraduate and postgraduate students also have opportunities to complete workplace placements with both government and private sector stakeholders.

-“It’s a very positive environment that’s focused on student employability.”
+“It’s a very positive environment that’s focused on student employability,” he says.

 “Being adaptable in your work is going to be crucial to help tackle these emerging health problems,” she says.